 Penalty: a fine of $3 000.

-(3) Subregulations (1) and (2) do not apply if the driver of a train transporting dangerous goods is engaged in shunting operations and the required emergency information is readily available elsewhere in the immediate vicinity of those operations.
+(3) Subregulations (1) and (2) do not apply if the train driver transporting dangerous goods is in a depot or yard, or is engaged in shunting operations, and the required emergency information for the goods is readily available elsewhere in the immediate vicinity of the depot, yard or operations.

+[Regulation 161 amended in Gazette 22 Jun 2010 p.
+2734.]

 162. Approvals — emergency information

 The Chief Officer may, on an application made in accordance with regulation 194, or on the Chief Officer’s own initiative, approve emergency information that does not comply with the ADG Code Chapter 11.2, if the Chief Officer considers that use of the information would be as accurate, and at least as convenient and efficient, as information that complies with that Chapter.